PROSPECTIVE MAKERS

 We’d love to see what you’re making!

-We are thrilled to get to spend time in this gorgeously well-maintained, light-filled space.
-We chose this rental largely because it comes with a month-to-month lease, leaving us free to continue searching for the perfect 3,000+ square-foot space we need in order to bring Good Day Studios to life — the whole big vision, the multidisciplinary arts collective with private art studios, private soundproofed practice spaces for musicians, an art classroom . . . it’s out there; we just haven’t found it yet, so until we do, find us partying on H Street!!!
+We’re thrilled to get to spend time in this welcoming, light-filled space.
+We chose this rental largely because it came with a month-to-month lease, leaving us free to continue searching for the perfect 3,000+ square-foot space we need in order to bring Good Day Studios to life — the whole big vision: the multidisciplinary arts collective with private art studios, private soundproofed practice spaces for musicians, an art classroom . . . it’s out there; we just haven’t found it yet, so for now, find us partying on H Street.

 *I noticed an asterisk when you mentioned “no new applications.”
 What’s that about?

-Yes, I’m glad you asked!
+Yes, thanks for asking!
 What you should know is we are not removing the application from the website.
-You’re still welcome to submit work!
-It’s just that we will not be prioritizing monitoring new applications during this era, & will not be responding with rejections, either; you’ll only hear from us about your application if we’re blown away by your work & feel we absolutely must find a way to fit you into the shop, This means most people who submit an application will not receive any sort of response, which we understand is likely to feel crummy.
-We have to be realistic about where we need to focus right now in order to support the business & give it the best chance of continued survival.
+You’re still welcome to submit work.
+It’s just that we will not be prioritizing monitoring new applications during this era, & will not be responding with rejections, either; you’ll only hear from us about your application if we’re completely blown away by your work & feel we absolutely must find a way to fit you into the shop, This means most people who submit an application will not receive any sort of response, which we understand is likely to feel crummy.
+We have to be realistic about where we need to focus right now in order to support the business & give it the best chance of continued survival during this challenging transitional period.
 This is still a very new & incredibly small operation, so not every aspect of the business is able to be the top priority at all times.
-As we move into ~1/5 the space with a ~150% increase in rent, it’s time to run a seriously tight ship!
-New applications can’t make the list of priorities right now, but it does remain true that we are genuinely, wholeheartedly excited to see your work, & if it is truly compelling, we will do what we can to find a way to welcome you into the team of makers selling at Good Day Shop.
+As we adjust to 1/5 as much space at 1.5X the monthly rental rate, work is more demanding than ever.
+New applications can’t make the list of priorities right now, but it does remain true that we are genuinely, wholeheartedly excited to see your work, & if we find it truly, deeply compelling, we will do what we can to find a way to welcome you into the team of makers selling at Good Day Shop.
 The vast majority of makers, however, will have to continue to exercise patience during our time on H Street.
 We are sincerely sorry for the disappointment, & really, really hope you can understand our position.

 Soo . . . what kind of work do you think you might be inclined to accept these days?